 - Developing then delivering curricula and lesson plans

 - Supervising children and using positive reinforcement to guide their behavior

 - Communicating with parents about children’s activities, interests and progress

 - Planning and preparing nutritious, age-appropriate meals and snacks

 - Performing infant and child CPR, as well as providing pediatric first aid

 - Implementing infection control and illness prevention policies by sanitizing toys, etc.

 After studying the developmental characteristics of children at various ages, students team up to draft daily lesson plans based on short- and long-term curriculum goals.
-Under the supervision of staff, they present their lessons to youngsters at LCTI’s daycare center, World of Imagination.
-Lesson activities may range from storytime and sing-alongs to puppet shows and science experiments.
+Under the supervision of staff, they present their lessons to preschool students at LCTI’s on-site child care center, World of Imagination.
+Lesson activities may range from story time and sing-alongs to puppet shows and science experiments.

-Students also learn how to observe, record and analyze children’s behavior, a habit that can help caretakers improve the effectiveness of their lesson activities, for example, or identify developmental problems.
-Passing a physical, obtaining the required state clearances for working with children and securing letters of recommendation are important elements of the program, too.
+Students learn how to observe, record and analyze children’s behavior, a habit that can help educators improve the effectiveness of their lessons, for example, or identify developmental problems.
+Passing a physical, obtaining federal and state clearances for working with children and securing letters of recommendation are required for the program.